Wait Wait... Don't Tell Me!: Opening tease

-As with other NPR programs, Wait Wait offers a one-minute top-of-hour billboard teasing the program that will follow the network's hourly newscast (which traditionally starts at one minute past the hour).
+As with other NPR programs, Wait Wait offers a one-minute top-of-hour billboard teasing the program that will precede the network's hourly newscast (which traditionally starts at one minute past the hour).
 In this minute, the host offers a humorous comment on the week's news, mentions the identity of the week's interview guest, and sets up an out-of-context reading by the announcer of a quote or game title from the episode.

-Who's Bill This Time?
+Who's Alzo This Time?

-The contestant is asked to identify the speaker or explain the context of three quotations from that week's major news stories as read by the announcer (usually Bill Kurtis).
+The contestant is asked to identify the speaker or explain the context of three quotations from that week's major news stories as read by the announcer (usually Alzo Slade).
 Each answer is followed by a humorous discussion of the story by the host and the panelists.
 Two correct answers constitute a win for the contestant.
-Before Kasell's retirement, the segment was known as "Who's Carl This Time?" and he read the quotations.
-Whenever Kurtis is absent, his first name is replaced by that of the person filling in for him in the game's name.
+Before Kasell's retirement, the segment was known as "Who's Carl This Time?" and he read the quotations, then became "Who's Bill This Time?" during Kurtis' tenure.
+Whenever Slade is absent, his first name is replaced by that of the person filling in for him in the game's name.